shibojia98/Portfolio/Thermal_Design/Thermal_Design.md

 <p>
-  In the original design, two 100 mm cooling fans were positioned to direct airflow toward the main power semiconductor devices, including the PFC MOSFETs, boost diodes, SiC diodes, and IGBTs, to improve cooling of the dominant heat sources.
+  In the original design, two 100 mm cooling fans were positioned to direct airflow toward the main power semiconductor devices, including the PFC MOSFETs, boost diodes, SiC diodes, and IGBTs.
-  However, post-processing of the velocity slice profiles and critical temperature monitors showed that the intake airflow from both sides tended to bypass the targeted heat sink regions.
+  The goal was to improve heat dissipation around the dominant heat sources.
 </p>

 <p>
-  Only a small portion of the airflow passed through the fin arrays directly downstream of the fans and across the critical heat sources.
+  However, post-processing of velocity slice profiles and critical temperature monitors showed that airflow from both side intakes tended to bypass the targeted heat sink regions.
-  This caused insufficient local convective heat transfer, low-velocity regions, recirculation zones, and stagnant air pockets.
+  Only limited airflow passed through the fin arrays and across the critical heat sources, causing insufficient convective cooling, low-velocity zones, recirculation, and stagnant air pockets.
-  As hot air remained inside the enclosure for a longer residence time, local temperatures increased and several monitored components exceeded their junction temperature limits after convergence.
+  As hot air remained inside the enclosure longer, several monitored components exceeded their junction temperature limits after convergence.
 </p>

 <h2>Baffle Design Solution</h2>